Choosing your padel racket

 • Lightweight (330-350 g): Perfect for young players or those who prefer manoeuvrability and control.
 Also reduces the risk of arm injury.

-📖 Choice between a Padel Ball and a Tennis Ball
+📖 Differences between a Padel Ball and a Tennis Ball

 Technology embedded in paddle rackets